Before and after arrival

 - Keeping yourself safe during your time in London.
 Creating Confidence [pdf]

 Opening a bank account

 When you first arrive in the UK it is important to open a UK bank account.
-We do not recommend any particular bank or bank account however we have provided some further information on some of the available student bank accounts in our Banks Summary Sheet [pdf].
-Some banks even allow you to begin the process of opening your account before you arrive in the UK.
+We do not recommend any particular bank or bank account so please research online to find the best bank account for your needs.

 Please be aware that it may take about two weeks to open a bank account at busy times, so you should bring sufficient funds with you to cover that period.
 It is not a good idea to bring all the money that you think you will need in cash; it is better to use online bank transfers or a banker's draft, for example to pay tuition and accommodation fees.
 For safety, you are advised not to carry large amounts of cash with you when travelling to the UK.